We often hear how eating a vegan diet could be the single biggest way to reduce our impact on the Environment.

 Overfishing certain species of fish has changed the characteristic of the remaining fish population with a domino effect on the oceans’ food chain.

-Tuna and mackerel in particular are currently at the verge of extinction and fish caught by trawling, can have three times the emissions of fish caught by traditional methods.
+Mackerel in particular are currently at the verge of extinction and fish caught by trawling, can have three times the emissions of fish caught by traditional methods.

 Reducing the demand for fish worldwide will allow the marine life to thrive again.